 Question 9: What was the transition payment and who received this payment?

 Question9 - Answer 9:

-The transition payment is a one-time salary payment that will be paid to all public servants that are paid every two weeks on a "current" basis.
-This includes indeterminate, term, seasonal employees and those casuals and students not currently paid in arrears (varies by department/agency), regardless of group/level, employer (core public administration or separate employer) and union affiliation.
-The transition payment is being made to avoid any financial hardship to employees as the Government transitions to payment in arrears.
-This one-time payment will be in the same amount as the "regular" pay (i.e. basic pay) received May 7, 2014.
+The transition payment was a one-time salary payment that was paid to all existing public servants that were paid every two weeks on a "current" basis.
+This included indeterminate, term, seasonal employees and those casuals and students not yet paid in arrears (varies by department/agency), regardless of group/level, employer (core public administration, separate employer or Crown) and union affiliation.
+The transition payment was made to avoid any financial hardship to employees as the Government transitioned to payment in arrears.
+This one-time payment was in the same amount as the "regular" pay (i.e. basic pay) received May 7th, 2014.

-The following standard deductions will be taken from the payment:
+The following standard deductions were taken from the payment:

 Income Tax (Federal and Provincial)

 Other deductions, such as union dues, Canada Savings Bonds, Public Service Health Care Plan, Public Service Management Insurance Plan, Government of Canada Workplace Charitable Campaign etc., were also taken from the payment (if the deduction applied to the employee).